So, you've received an XMM-Newton EPIC data set. What are you going

 Examining the light curve shows us that during non-flare times, the count rate is quite low, about 1.3 ct/s, with a small increase at 7.3223e7 seconds to about 6 ct/s.
-We can use that to generate the GTI file by calling tabgtigen from the SAS GUI and loading the event file mos1_filt.fits and its EVENTS in the manner as shown in §7.2.
+We can use that to generate the GTI file by calling tabgtigen from the SAS GUI and loading the light curve's RATE table as the input table.
 Then,

 The new GTI file can be applied with xmmselect.
 With the mos1_filt.fits event file loaded,

 Filter on TIME With tabgtigen